MicrosoftDocs/msteams-docs/msteams-platform/m365-apps/prerequisites.md

 If you don't already have one, create a [Microsoft 365 developer subscription](/office/developer-program/microsoft-365-developer-program-get-started) sandbox tenant or obtain a test tenant through your organization.

-Once you have a tenant, you'll need to [enable sideloading](/microsoftteams/platform/concepts/build-and-test/prepare-your-o365-tenant#enable-custom-teams-apps-and-turn-on-custom-app-uploading) for your tenant by signing in to [Microsoft 365 admin center](https://admin.microsoft.com) and navigating to Show All > Teams > Teams apps > Setup policies > **Global**.
+After you have a tenant, you'll need to [enable sideloading](/microsoftteams/platform/concepts/build-and-test/prepare-your-o365-tenant#enable-custom-teams-apps-and-turn-on-custom-app-uploading) for your tenant by signing in to [Microsoft 365 admin center](https://admin.microsoft.com) and navigating to Show All > Teams > Teams apps > Setup policies > **Global**.
 From there, toggle on **Upload custom apps** and **Save**.

 If you have an existing tenant, verify that sideloading is enabled by signing in to Teams and selecting **Apps**.
 You will see the **Upload a custom app** option if sideloading is enabled for your tenant.